briankoser/sfc-listeners-guide/episodes/0228-its-eisenberg-instead-of-heisenberg-and-other-news.md

 Ben wants a new policy: only watch movies after they're out for a year.

-{% timeLink podcast_file_url, '50:59' %} Matt read the first Divergent book and didn't like it, but wants to know the ending.
+{% timeLink {url:podcast_file_url, t:'50:59'} %} Matt read the first Divergent book and didn't like it, but wants to know the ending.
 Ben tells Matt that the Internet has a website called "Wikipedia" and he can find the ending in 15 minutes.

 Ben wants the studio to cast Shaq in {% work "The Shack" %}.